bevyengine/bevy-website/content/news/draft-bevy-0.14/index.md

 - **Contributing book:** Our documentation on how to contribute is scattered to the four corners of our repositories.
 By gathering this together, the [Contributing Book working group](https://discord.com/channels/691052431525675048/1236112637662724127) hopes to make it easier to discover and maintain.
 - **Curve abstraction:** Curves come up all of the time in game dev, and the mathmagicians that make up the [Curve Crew](https://discord.com/channels/691052431525675048/1236110755212820581) are [designing a trait](https://github.com/bevyengine/rfcs/pull/80) to unify and power them.
 - **Better text:** our existing text solution isn't up to the demands of modern UI.
 We're looking at replacing it with a better solution.
+- **A unified view on dev tools:** In 0.14, we've added a stub `bevy_dev_tools` crate: a place for tools and overlays that speed up game development such as performance monitors, fly cameras, or in-game commands to spawn game objects.
+We're working on adding more tools, and creating a [dev tool abstraction](https://github.com/bevyengine/rfcs/pull/77).
+This will give us a unified way to enable/disable, customise and group this grab bag of tools into toolboxes to create something like Quake console or VSCode Command Palette with tools from around the ecosystem.

 {{ support_bevy() }}
 {{ contributors(version="0.14") }}